 Want to know how to use a custom domain name for email?
 First, you need to find the perfect domain name, then we’ll cover the setup process and we’ll talk about how to put your new custom-domain email to work Let’s get to it!

 How to use a custom domain name for email

 For the sake of this article, we’ll use GoDaddy as an example.
 Just follow the steps below to attach a domain name to your email.

 Log in to your GoDaddy account.

 Easy enough.
 Visit GoDaddy.com and click Sign In in the upper, right-hand corner.
 After entering your information (or creating a new account), you’ll be directed to your account.

-2. Navigate to Professional Email
+2. Navigate to Professional Email & Microsoft 365

 3. Select a plan

 Pick a plan that best suits your business needs.
 If you only need email, we recommend Email Plus for added email storage.
 Once you select your plan, you’ll be directed to a page to determine additional needs.
-Select your term length, additional users and any other possible features you might want to capitalize one.
+Select your term length, additional users and any other possible features you might want to capitalize on.

 4. Purchase an email account